-Applications are invited and processed from local community groups, charities, or social enterprises for awards from Midlothian Grants Fund.
 Small and large grants have been streamlined so small and large organisations can apply for funding on an equal footing.
+A new type of grant - a 'Micro Grant' has also been made available.

+Applications for awards from this Midlothian Grants Fund have been submitted by local community groups, charities and social enterprises.

-The grants programme will cover a three year period from 2019-2021.
+The grants programme will cover a three year period from 2019-2022.
 There are three type of grants:

-Grant Maximum annual award Maximum 3 y rear award Timescale
+Grant Maximum annual award Maximum 3 y ear award Timescale

 Micro £500 £1500 Every 6-months

 Small £2000 £6000 Annually

 Large £33,500 £100,500 Every 3-years

-The projects are aimed at improving the quality of life of people living in Midlothian communities.
-All awards should demonstrate how they meet the priorities of the Single Midlothian Plan and how they will reduce the gap in learning outcomes, health outcomes, and economic circumstances.
+The applications submitted are aimed at improving the quality of life of people living in Midlothian communities.
+A scoring panel made up of Midlothian Council Officers, Personnel from NHS Lothian and Midlothian community group members, assessed each application.
+Assessments were made based on a range of criteria including demonstrating how applications meet the priorities of the Single Midlothian Plan and how they will reduce the gap in learning outcomes, health outcomes, economic circumstances and reducing inequalities.
 There are five themes in this Plan.
-Grants should fund activities that further the priorities in at least one of the five themes:
+Successful grants applications have demonstrated that they will fund activities that further the priorities in at least one of the five themes:

 - 1. Adult Health and Care

 - 2. Community Safety

 - 3. Getting It Right for every Midlothian Child

 - 4. Improving Opportunities for the people of Midlothian

-- Sustainable Growth
+- 5. Sustainable Growth

-Applications will be welcomed from community groups, charities, and social enterprises.
-Grant funding can be used for things like:
+Applications have been submitted from community groups, charities, and social enterprises.

+Grant funding will be used for:

 - Volunteer expenses

 - Running costs

 - Start-up costs for new projects

-- · Staff costs
+- Staff costs

 - Buying equipment